What is a heart murmur?

 What to do when a heart murmur is detected

-If however the cat is very well, is showing no other clinical signs of a problem, and exercises normally, then your vet may suggest a repeat examination in a few months to reassess the heart murmur and see if it has changed, or if the cat has developed any other clinical signs.
+If however the cat is showing no other clinical signs of a problem, is exercising normally and is generally well, then your vet may suggest a repeat examination in a few months to reassess the heart murmur and see if it has changed, or if the cat has developed any other clinical signs.
 Often if the cat is well and the heart murmur is unchanged, periodic examination will be recommended.

 The only way to determine if there is any disease within the heart itself that may be causing the murmur is to perform a detailed ultrasound examination of the heart.
 This is completely painless and is normally performed in a fully conscious cat.
 Your vet may suggest that you take your cat to a specialist vet for this to be done.
 Other tests sometimes recommended may include an ECG (an electrical tracing of the heart) and perhaps some blood tests to look for any potential underlying causes of heart disease.